Click for information on how we are keeping you safe from Covid-19

 Appointments – regularly attending your appointments on time will help keep your treatment on track.
 Please inform us as soon as possible if you must change an appointment; we request a minimum of 48 hours.
 Please inform us ahead of time if you have anything loose or broken.

-– please follow all instructions carefully.
+Care of Appliances – please follow all instructions carefully.
 This means avoiding hard and sticky foods, limiting sugar intake, and not playing with appliances.
 Avoiding damage and breakage of your braces and appliances will ensure that you will get your braces off on time and that your teeth will be beautiful and healthy when treatment is finished.

 Wear of Appliances – we need you to wear your appliances faithfully as directed by the CVO team.
 The teeth and jaws can only move toward their corrected positions if you consistently wear your rubber bands, headgear or other appliances as prescribed.
 Less wear or damage of your appliances will lengthen your treatment time.